insected/bobbae_gcp-wiki/Containers.md

 By design, a container is immutable: you cannot change the code of a container that is already running.
 If you have a containerized application and want to make changes, you need to build a new image that includes the change, then recreate the container to start from the updated image.

+Container images use [Union Filesystems](https://en.wikipedia.org/wiki/UnionFS).
+In Linux, docker originally use AUFS but they use OverlayFS now.
+The details of union filesystem use in docker container images can be found at https://martinheinz.dev/blog/44.

 ## Container runtimes